spryker/spryker-docs/docs/marketplace/user/features/products-and-offers/product-offer-feature-overview.md

 | Status               | Approval status: <ul><li>Approval status (Waiting for approval, Approved, Denied).</li><li>Visibility: Visibility (Active, Inactive).</li></ul> |
 | Validity Dates       | Specifies the period during which the product offer is visible on the Storefront.
 Concrete product validity dates have higher priority over the Offer validity dates. |

-A merchant can create product offers in the Merchnt Portal or import them using the data import.
+A merchant can create product offers in the Merchant Portal or import them using the data import.

 ## Product offer status
 Product offer status defines whether the offer is active and displayed on the Storefront.
 Based on this, the product offer may have: